 Sylvia Lin

-I am passionate about engaging young people, teachers, parents, clinicians, and policy makers in youth mental health research.
+I am passionate about engaging young people, teachers, parents, clinicians, and policymakers in youth mental health research.
 Together, we can create a world where all young people can thrive in their unique ways.

 Technical Skills